stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

 `function add(a, b) { return +(a + b) }`

 And then try to `add(2,2)` and `add('2', 2)`.
 In both cases, you get a number… but, is it the same one?
+Sure, this case is trivial.
+But what if this function were much more complicated, had a few arguments (in non-obvious order), and its input arguments came from different functions (from modules or packages you don't maintain)?

-But even in Python, the error happens in the runtime.
+Even in Python, the error happens in the runtime.
 Why not see it coming while writing code?
 In TypeScript, with a few keystrokes, we can set:

 ![](/imgs/2020-03-02-types-tests-typescript/typescript_add.png)